-41. This was run by Larbert social services and Barnardos.
-It was like Abbotsinch.
-My Auntie didn't know I was in these places and I was told she was on the streets looking for me.
+- 41. This was run by Larbert social services and Barnardos.
+Secondary Institutions to be pu My Auntie didn't know I was in these places and I was told she was on the streets looking for me.
 She thought I was living in Ferguslie.
-She didn't find out I was in these places until after Larbert.
+She didn't find out I was in these places until after Larbert. - 42.
+It was the head of Mary Russell that decided I should go to Larbert, I had no prior knowledge of it.
+Two members of staff from Larbert and a welfare officer from Paisley took me.
+I don't know their names.
+I kicked off.
+I wanted to know where I was going